Anchored in Our Roots: Decolonizing Self-Care for BIPOC School Mental Health Providers

-Following this session, the authors invite BIPOC school mental health providers in Region 10 (OR, WA, ID, AK) to come together in a virtual space for an ongoing community of learning and care.
+The authors invite BIPOC school mental health providers in Region 10 to come together in a virtual space for an ongoing community of learning and care.

 We have centered the needs, voices, and lived experiences of BIPOC School Mental Health providers through these conversations and materials.
 We welcome non-BIPOC providers to lean in, listen, and learn how to support our BIPOC colleagues.

-During the session, the presenters will share the resources from Anchored in our Roots that support the link between decolonizing self-care and, the creation of a space focused on the practice of self-preservation.
-The presenters will highlight the importance of reclaiming and grounding BIPOC self-care practices in indigenous roots.
+During the session, the presenters will shared the resources from Anchored in our Roots that support the link between decolonizing self-care and the creation of a space focused on the practice of self-preservation.
+The presenters highlighted the importance of reclaiming and grounding BIPOC self-care practices in indigenous roots.

 - Participants will explore a few tools to help decolonize self-care and wellness to positively impact their work, their relationships with other BIPOC families and clients